 - You can let us know what is and isn’t working

 - You’ll be a voice for those around you and make a positive impact on your community

 If you live or work in Wolverhampton and are over 18, you can apply to become a COVID-19 Community Champion even if it is your first time volunteering.

 No formal training is necessary, but you will need to be able to receive emails and have access to a mobile phone.

-You will receive a welcome pack and be sent the latest information about COVID-19 each week.
+You will be sent the latest information about Covid-19 each week.
 You’ll also have access to different resources like posters, leaflets and other information in a range of different languages.

 You do not need any formal qualifications to become a COVID-19 Community Champion.
 We are looking for people who are passionate about making sure their community receives up to date information, have good social skills, are sensitive and caring towards others, are reliable and appreciates other people’s right to make their own decisions.

 You will be a point of contact within your community (such as family, friends, neighbourhood, place of worship or community organisation) and will be expected to pass on advice and guidance about COVID-19 and the vaccination to the community.
 We hope you will also encourage other people to become Community Champions too.